Top 25 US Universities with the Most Powerful Alumni Network

 • Ray Stannard Baker (MDNG LAW: 1891), biographer of Woodrow Wilson

-• Caroline Walker Bynum (BA 1962), Medieval scholar; MacArthur Fellow
+• Caroline Walker Bynum (BA 1962), medieval scholar; MacArthur Fellow

-Carnegie Mellon University (CMU)
+17. Carnegie Mellon University (CMU)

 Carnegie Mellon University is a private and nonprofit research university based in Pittsburgh, Pennsylvania.

-Its cohort numbers well over thirteen thousand (13,000) students from 114 countries, and a faculty of more than 1,400.
+Its cohort numbers well over thirteen thousand (13,000) students from 114 countries, and it has a faculty of more than 1,400.

 With its strong focus on creating new things, many of its students go on to connect with some of the world’s most successful companies.

-They comprise of celebratory bagpipe playing on campus and the kilt-wearing student marching band known as the ‘Band without Pants.’
+They comprise the celebratory bagpipe playing on campus and the kilt-wearing student marching band known as the ‘Band without Pants.’
 The university has been home to about 19 Nobel Laureates and is the recipient of an immense array of other prestigious awards.

 Notable Alumni